 We finally got going to Saguaro about after 2 pm.
 I stamped my National Park Passport.
 When we checked in at the Visitor Center, there was a ranger talk on how hard it is for the Saguaro to propagate.
 We decided to attend the lecture, and were glad we did.
 Each Saguaro puts out about 40 million seeds in its lifetime, but is lucky if one of two of them germinate and turn into an adult cactus.
 After the cactus blooms and the seeds the birds or people don't eat fall to earth, it has only a 2 month window to receive 2" of a gentle rain in order to germinate.
 Since this is a desert climate, that doesn't always happen although the Saguaro does time its bloom for just the right season to make some rain a probability.
 Then once it has germinated, the new Saguaro plant is extremely tiny and can be killed by an animal or human accidentally stepping on it because it is hard to see.
 It takes about 10 years for a new one to grow knee high.
-When you look out over this valley at the hundreds of thousands of Saguaro standing sentry there, it seems impossible that this giant plant could have been that successful against those odds.
-An adult Saguaro will live for anywhere to 150 to 300 years, depending on bird or human depredation and resistance to natural diseases.
-The ranger said that no one knows why some of them have only one or two arms and some have six or more.
-She also said that it is against the law in Arizona to harm or kill a Saguaro.

 Since we had walked thru the cactus garden attached to the Visitor Center the night before, we headed right out on the Bajada Loop Drive.
 First stop was the Desert Discovery Trail, a one-half mile hike.
 We walked that and took photos.
 We discovered a new plant we had never seen before.
 Dan identified it as a Buckhorn cholla.
 It was bearing a profusion of still-green fruit with some just turning to yellow in February!
 We also saw a lot of baby Saguaro now that we knew what to look for.